Open topic with navigation

 %SSC_DEFINE defines host variables to variables specified in a SELECT statement.
 Depending on the numvars setting, the definitions are either appended to the variables for the SELECT statement, or the SELECT statement variables are overwritten with the host variable definitions. %SSC_DEFINE affects only those variables that are used when %SSC_EXECUTE is called.

-The total number of defined variables used by %SSC_MOVE must match the number of columns defined by the SELECT statement for an open cursor.
-For example, if there are 20 host variables in the SELECT statement, you could use one %SSC_DEFINE to append definitions for all 20 variables, or two %SSC_DEFINEs with 10 variables each, or any other combination as long as the number of variables defined by %SSC_DEFINE exactly matches the number of variables described by %SSC_OPEN in the SELECT statement before %SSC_MOVE is called:
+The total number of defined variables used by %SSC_MOVE must match the number of columns defined by the SELECT statement.
+For example, if there are 20 host variables in the SELECT statement, you could use one %SSC_DEFINE to append definitions for all 20 variables, or two %SSC_DEFINEs with 10 variables each, or any other combination as long as the number of variables defined by the %SSC_DEFINE call(s) exactly matches the number of variables described by %SSC_OPEN in the SELECT statement before %SSC_MOVE is called:

 You can use %SSC_DESCSQL if you are uncertain about the number of variables to define (for example, if you use a SELECT * statement).
 For more information, see %SSC_DESCSQL.
 For more information on defining variables, see Defining variables.